“Remodel it and they will pay.”

 When it comes down to it, there are only about three common major remodeling or upgrading projects that are rental-related; flooring, kitchen remodel, and bathroom remodel.
 Did you know that most renters count the number of bathrooms a home has before they count the bedrooms?
 Over the past several years, more and more renters are holding the quantity and quality of their ‘throne rooms’ to higher standards and accounting for frequent guests.
-Luxury equipment and modern clean lines are all the rage but comes at an expense.
+Luxury equipment and modern clean lines are all the rage but come at an expense.
 But it doesn’t have to cost as much as it sounds!
-A simple coat of fresh paint and upgrading the light fixture can help ensure that you’ll see a higher return on a much lower cost.
-Still want to do a full upgrade though?
+A simple coat of fresh paint and upgrading the light fixture can help ensure that you’ll see a higher return at a much lower cost.
+Still, want to do a full upgrade though?
 Consult your property manager to get an idea of which improvements would generate the most return and always check your seasonal sales at your local hardware store.

 Much of the same can be said for an easy kitchen spruce up.
 Most cabinets can be wrapped or painted for a fresh new look and adding a few new modern pulls can bring a tired kitchen back to life.
-Switching your appliances from the outdated white to either black or stainless steel would also be a great investment that will surely have you seeing higher quality tenants and rental income.
+Switching your appliances from outdated white to either black or stainless steel would also be a great investment that will surely have you seeing higher quality tenants and rental income.
 For most full renovations, you may find brand new ‘appliance package’ deals or you may find yourself browsing the used appliance store for unbeatable deals with great or not-so-great warranties.
-Always weight your cost/benefits to decide what works best for your home!
+Always weigh your cost/benefits to decide what works best for your home!

-Unfortunately, the same cant be said with flooring related improvements as many different factors come into play when deciding ‘if’ and ‘when’ flooring should be changed.
+Unfortunately, the same cant be said with flooring-related improvements as many different factors come into play when deciding ‘if’ and ‘when’ flooring should be changed.
 You can find more information on our flooring suggestions here.